wolfSSL/wolfssl/wolfcrypt/src/port/altera/README.md

   rejected with `WC_HW_E`
 * the usage mask is fixed to encrypt/decrypt at creation; 192 bit keys are refused because the key object has no code for them
-* the context must be freshly initialized: a context that went through `wc_AesSetKey()` is refused, since its plaintext key and schedule would still be in HPS memory
 * `wc_AesGetKeySize()` is not supported on a resident context; the software key schedule it reads deliberately stays empty
 * `wc_AesFree()` releases the device slot

-The same 32-byte length multiple, the `WOLFSSL_ALTERA_FCS_AES_MIN` floor and the 4 MiB `WC_ALTERA_FCS_MAX_XFER` ceiling apply, but as hard requirements rather than fallback thresholds: split larger buffers at the caller.
+The 32-byte length multiple applies as a hard requirement rather than a fallback condition.
 For CTR no partial keystream may be outstanding from an earlier call.
 Both plaintext data and ciphertext still pass through HPS memory; the protection is key custody, not data-path secrecy.

 ## HMAC verification with vault keys